 What’s the Project?
 This topknot baby hat pattern is not only easy to sew, but it also makes the cutest little hat for your little ones!
 A great baby gift and a great beginner sewing project all rolled into one.

 I am super excited today that we have Kim from the sewing blog Sweet Red Poppy here guest posting again and I am SURE you are going to love this tutorial!
 Hold on to your hats, we’ve got a baby hat tutorial (see what I did there?).
-It’s a DIY Knit Baby Hat with a cute little top knot and I love it!

-I’m so excited to share this quick and easy sewing tutorial with you!
-Knit baby hats are one of my all-time favorite things to sew for baby showers.
-They come together quickly and they require a minimal amount of fabric.
-Plus, they’re as practical as they are cute!
-The pattern used in this tutorial is a size 0-6 months.

-DIY Baby Hat Pattern

-- 2, 1/4 of a yard cuts of coordinating knit fabrics (fabric must have at least 25% stretch, I used Art Gallery knits because they contain lycra and they have great recovery.)

-- Top Knot Baby Hat Pattern See link above the instructions.

-- Cut out hat band 12″ x 5″.

-- Cut out pattern pieces with the greatest amount of stretch going horizontally across each piece.
-You will end up with a total of three pieces.

-- Place both hat pieces right sides together.
-Pin the hat pieces in place along the perimeter so that they don’t shift while you are sewing them together.

-Updated | What’s the Project?
-This topknot baby hat pattern is not only easy to sew, but it also makes the cutest little hat for your little ones!
-A great baby gift and a great beginner sewing project all rolled into one.

-I am super excited today that we have Kim from the sewing blog Sweet Red Poppy here guest posting again and I am SURE you are going to love this tutorial!
-Hold on to your hats, we’ve got a baby hat tutorial (see what I did there?).
-It’s a DIY Knit Baby Hat with a cute little top knot and I love it!
+It’s a DIY Knit Baby Hat pattern with a cute little top knot and I love it!

 I’m so excited to share this quick and easy sewing tutorial with you!
 Knit baby hats are one of my all-time favorite things to sew for baby showers.
 They come together quickly and they require a minimal amount of fabric.
 Plus, they’re as practical as they are cute!
 The pattern used in this tutorial is a size 0-6 months.

 DIY Baby Hat Pattern

 - 2, 1/4 of a yard cuts of coordinating knit fabrics (fabric must have at least 25% stretch, I used Art Gallery knits because they contain lycra and they have great recovery.)

 - Top Knot Baby Hat Pattern See link above the instructions.

 - Cut out hat band 12″ x 5″.

 - Cut out pattern pieces with the greatest amount of stretch going horizontally across each piece.
 You will end up with a total of three pieces.

 - Place both hat pieces right sides together.
 Pin the hat pieces in place along the perimeter so that they don’t shift while you are sewing them together.